Fiber Gummies: Why They're a Waste of Money

 Conclusion

-Our ancestors ate around 5x the amount of fiber as modern humans eat, which likely contributes in part to the poor overall health of modern humans.
+Our ancestors ate around 750% of the daily fiber dose that modern humans eat, which likely contributes in part to the poor overall health of modern humans.

-Some third-party testing suggests that gummy supplements generally may be less likely to be accurately labeled than other categories of supplements.
+Some third-party testing suggests that gummy supplements are be less likely to be accurately labeled than other categories of supplements.

 Illuminate Labs is a proud member of